 It’s important to note the distinction between a car lease and a car loan.
 While both involve paying instalments over time, the purpose of a car loan is to eventually own the car.
 In a lease agreement, you never own the vehicle, even when the lease has come to the end of its term.
-That said, many leases have the option to pay a residual (usually a very low amount) in order to own the vehicle once the lease term has concluded.
+That said, many leases have the option to pay a residual (usually a very low amount) to own the vehicle once the lease term has concluded.

 So if you’re running a business, should you lease a car, get a car loan, or buy one outright?